pbayer83/academic-kickstart/content/post/post1.md

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 60  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear.

-title = "Great news: A new paper published with *Energy Research & Social Science*" subtitle = ""
+title = "Method type matters for electricity access research, we find in a paper forthcoming with *Energy Policy*" subtitle = ""

 [content]